-The International Maritime Bureau (IMB) aware of the escalating level of piracy, wanted to provide a free service to the seafarer and established the 24 hour IMB Piracy Reporting Centre (PRC) in Kuala Lumpur, Malaysia.
+The International Maritime Bureau (IMB) aware of the escalating level of this crimnal activity, wanted to provide a free service to the seafarer and established the 24 hour IMB Piracy Reporting Centre (PRC) in Kuala Lumpur, Malaysia.

-The main objective of the PRC is to be the first point of contact for the shipmaster to report any incident of piracy, armed robbery or even stowaways - thus initiating the process of response.
+Being non governmental the PRC is not restricted to working only within a particular region or country and hence is capable of being an initial point of contact for the shipmaster to report any incident of piracy, armed robbery or even stowaways - thus initiating the process of response.

 The main aim of the PRC is to raise awareness within the shipping industry, which includes the shipmaster, ship-owner, insurance companies, traders, etc, of the areas of high risk associated with piratical attacks or specific ports and anchorages associated with armed robberies on board ships.

 The main function of the PRC is two fold:

 1) To be a single point of contact for ship Masters anywhere in the world who are under piratical or armed robbery attack.
 The information received from the Masters is immediately relayed to the local law enforcement agencies requesting assistance.

 2) The information received from the ship Masters is immediately broadcast to all vessels in the Ocean region - thus providing vital information and increasing the Masters domain awareness.

 The PRC works and shares information with the IMO, various governmental, inter governmental and law enforcement agencies including all industry bodies in an attempt to understand the nature of this crime and reduce its effects to crew, vessel and cargo.